 Poor Artie.
 No wonder he did not want a fourth bowl.

 So I finally looked up what Burgoo actually is.
 Turns out it is a Kentucky (and neighboring state) thing.
 It is also a bit of a Stone Soup thing.
 When you don't have enough of any one thing to make a meal, you throw it all into the stew pot and hope it turns out edible.
+In some parts of the country, many years ago, having it turn out tasty wasn't at all expected.

 The versions that have survived have retained one major defining characteristic.